Why is this important?

 - close relatives - see under heading Relatives who may not marry

 - incapable of understanding the nature of a marriage ceremony and of consenting to marriage.

-Under current UK law, people can only marry someone of the opposite sex.
-A transsexual person is considered to be of the sex s/he was given at birth unless s/he has a gender recognition certificate (GRC).
-A GRC shows that the transsexual person has legal recognition that s/he has a different gender identity to the one s/he was given at birth.
-This means that s/he can live in her/his acquired gender and marry someone of the opposite gender.
-For example, a male to female transsexual person who has a full GRC is seen in the eyes of the law as a woman and so can marry a man.
-Without a GRC, she remains in law a man and can only marry a woman.
+A transgender person is considered to be of the sex s/he was given at birth unless s/he has a gender recognition certificate (GRC).
+A GRC shows that the transgender person has legal recognition that s/he has a different gender identity to the one s/he was given at birth.

 In Scotland, if you are aged between 16 and 18 you do not have to have parental consent to get married.
 In England and Wales if you are under 18 you must have parental consent to get married.
 However, if you are 16 or 17 years old and you are from England and Wales you can come to Scotland to get married (see Residence requirements under heading How to marry) without the consent of your parents.

 It is against the law in Scotland to marry the following blood relatives:-

 It is also against the law in Scotland to marry the following relatives by affinity:-

 - child of a former spouse or civil partner